xHuGODx/TPW-proj1/README.md

 ## User - Not logged

-- Register/Login ✅ (so o da direita)
+- Register/Login ✅ (so o da direita) ✅ ja tao os 2
 - View all ads  ✅
 - Search and Filter ✅